kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

   this would require is outlined in
   [Deferred: workload-aware preemption](#deferred-workload-aware-preemption).
 * Support preemption of workloads using multi-node or network-attached devices.
-* Persist the scheduler's record of in-flight preemptions across a scheduler restart.
+* Persist the scheduler's record of in-flight preemptions across a scheduler restart or expose it in the API for external components such as Cluster Autoscaler.
 * Coordinate held capacity between multiple schedulers.
-* Hold only the exact capacity a preemptor needs, rather than the whole of each released claim.

 ## Proposal
 We will implement the `fwk.PreFilterExtensions` interface in the `dynamicresources` scheduler plugin, which requires implementing the `AddPod` and `RemovePod` methods.
-These functions are invoked by the core `DefaultPreemption` plugin to incrementally simulate the removal or recovery (reprieval) of candidate victim pods during the preemption planning loop.
+These functions are invoked by the core `DefaultPreemption` plugin to incrementally simulate the removal or recovery (reprieval) of candidate victim pods during the preemption planning loop, as well as by the scheduling framework when accounting for nominated pods on a node (`RunFilterPluginsWithNominatedPods`).
 Implementing these functions requires updating the internal `stateData` structure in the `dynamicresources` plugin to track state transitions and maintain local capacity maps transactionally throughout the preemption simulation.